GuineaBot3Labs/StarFox-AI/README.md

 # Update!

-This repository will probably use a [modified version of higan](https://github.com/GuineaBot3Labs/higan-env) to interface with, until then however, this project is post-poned.
+This repository will probably use a [modified version of ares](https://github.com/GuineaBot3Labs/ares-env) to interface with, until then however, this project is post-poned.

 ## Setup (Documentation incomplete!) ##
-First off, you will have to install higan:

-    sudo apt install higan

-or if your linux installation is anything like mine, then run:

-    sudo nano /etc/apt/sources.list
+This project has been postponed for now.
+Until then, you can help on [ares-env](https://github.com/GuineaBot3Labs/ares-env)

 where you will insert the lines for ubuntu's repo, and if the key is missing then add it, finally, run: